psaikido/hugle.uk/content/suttas/sn2/150-illness.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 46.16 Gillana Sutta: Illness and the Factors of Enlightenment"
+title: Illness
-bannerTitle: "Saṁyutta Nikāya II"
-layout: default
-subnav: suttas-sn2
+type: suttas/sn2
 ---

+#### "SN 46.16 Gillana Sutta: Illness and the Factors of Enlightenment"

 A severe illness besets the Buddha who asks Mahacunda to recite the seven factors of enlightenment to him whereupon he gets better!

 - mindfulness
 - discrimination of states